Moon2340/doc-jira/01. Introduction/README.md

 Ans: Agile is an iterative approach to project management and software development that helps teams deliver value to their customers faster and with fewer headaches. what is Scrum?
 Ans: scrum is a framework for effective collaborations among teams working on complex products.
+Who is the Scrum Master?
+Ans: A Scrum Master is a professional who leads a team using Agile project management through the course of a project.
+A Scrum Master facilitates all the communication and collaboration between leadership and team players to ensure a successful outcome.
 What is the resposibility of a Scrum Master?
 Ans:
 #The Scrum Master serves the Scrum Team in several ways, including: